philnguyen/termination/README.md

 3. The image runs Lubuntu 18.10 64bit that should log in automatically.
    If for any reason it requires logging in, username and password are both `reviewer`.

-4. After the desktop loads, launch the terminal using the icon on the desktop.
+4. After the desktop loads, launch the terminal using `Ctrl+Alt+t`.

 5. To automate *all* steps described in the next sections, execute: